zachkongoyu/zachkongoyu/README.md

-# There always someone better than you, be humble.
+# There are always someone smarter, stronger and better than you, be humble.

 <!---
 zachkongoyu/zachkongoyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.